Violet Rollergirl’s cryptocurrency primer for providers

 Monero in a nutshell

 The other privacy coin a lot of people like, and that I’ll use, is Monero.
 This is the bad boy of the privacy coin world, because it’s been the cryptocurrency most used by darknet markets and ransomware gangs.
-A lot of people think Monero is only useful for evil things, but that’s also like saying encryption is only useful for evil things.
+A lot of people think Monero is only useful for evil things, but that’s also like saying pencils are bad because sometimes people write hateful things with them.

 In reality, Monero is just a privacy coin like Zcash, except it uses a different technology than Zcash to offer its privacy.
 Unlike Zcash, Monero uses a technique called Ring Confidential Transactions or RingCT, in which your transaction data is mixed with and hidden among a bunch of decoy transactions.
 This makes it harder (but not impossible) to determine which transaction is your real one and which is not.

 There’s a famous saying in the cybersecurity world that goes, “security through obscurity is no security at all.”
 That’s why I personally like Zcash’s technology better than Monero’s.
-That said, Monero is absolutely “good enough” for me for now and getting better all the time.
+That said, Monero is “good enough” for me (for now) and getting better all the time.

-I also like Monero specifically because it doesn’t use the same technology as Zcash.
 Another famous saying in cybersecurity is that all good security measures have “defense in depth.”
-This is sometimes called “layered security,” and in this case it means there’s only an upside to using both Monero and Zcash together if you want to.
+This pattern is sometimes called “layered security,” and in this case it means there’s an upside to using both Monero and Zcash together, if you want to, specifically because Monero’s technology is fundamentally different than Zcash’s.
 I think this is overkill for everyone except the most dedicated or at-risk individuals, but using two technologies that are different from one another means that if disaster strikes and one of the two is later broken, you’re still protected because you used the other, too.

 My favorite app for Monero is Cake Wallet.